AsherGeorgy/My-Portfolio/Python/Capital Asset Pricing Model.md

 # Example Usage
 capm_expected_return(tickers, 0.0417, 0.05)
 ```
-This example code returns the expected return of Walmart Inc, Coca-Cola Co, Lockheed Martin Corp and Pfizer Inc as per CAPM.
+This example code returns the expected return of each of Walmart Inc, Coca-Cola Co, Lockheed Martin Corp and Pfizer Inc as per CAPM.
 # **Sharpe Ratio**

 The Sharpe Ratio is a measure of risk-adjusted return, commonly used to evaluate the performance of an investment or a portfolio.